jeertmans/rpdf/README.md

 ## About

-rpdf is a Rust binary that aims to provides a fast and straighforward command-line alternative to other tools such as [PDF Annotator](https://www.pdfannotator.com/en/help/filescombine) and others.
+rpdf is a Rust binary that aims to provides an open source and straighforward command-line alternative to other tools such as [PDF Annotator](https://www.pdfannotator.com/en/help/filescombine) and others.

 *Disclaimer: rpdf is currently in an early stage, and does not implement many features.
 I was first developed for my own use, because I needed to merge annotations from PDFs I review with other people.
 Do not hesitate to propose new features if you feel they could be intersting!*

 ## Installation